IR35 Update – March 2020

 To establish whether you fall inside or outside IR35 legislation, your status has to be determined.

-Inside or Outside – determining the status
+Inside or Outside IR35 – determining your off-payroll status

 There are a number of questions that need to be asked to determine what the true contracting status will be.
 These questions, as a freelancer or contractor operating through your company, are based around the risks you take and whether you are experiencing the same levels of risk, responsibility, liability and control as other directors of limited companies in a similar role.
-The 4 areas of questions to ask are –

-- Control – the assessment is needed over how much control you have over the provision of the services in your contract.
+The assessment is needed over how much control you have over the provision of the services in your contract.

-- Mutuality of Obligation – the working obligations have to be assessed and whether either party has the right to dismiss each other at short notice.
+The working obligations have to be assessed and whether either party has the right to dismiss each other at short notice.

-- Personal Service – the assessment over whether you have the right to substitute an equivalent person of the same skills and ability.
+The assessment over whether you have the right to substitute an equivalent person of the same skills and ability.

 Operating inside of IR35